lvclark/paralog_id/README.md

 twice and group them into markers by alignment location(s).
 This is a preliminary step before sorting tags into isoloci.

+`scripts/isoloci_fun.py` has functions for estimating the Gini-Simpson index and Hind/He using Python.  `scripts\isoloci_fun_test.py` tests these functions.

 ### Documentation

 `doc/proof_heterozygosity_for_isolocus_detection.docx` is a mathematical proof